tytydraco/yessleep/out/I_Was_Renovating_my_House_when_I_Found_a_Journal_in_a_BrickedUp_Room_I_Hope_Whats_in_it_Isnt_True.md

 I had always dreamed of having my own place.
 After years of living in rental apartments, I finally managed to buy my own house in the forest near the city.
 Finding the perfect place wasn't easy, but I ended up with a cozy, old house.
 It had its charm and that nostalgic vibe that drew me in.

- I hoped to get to know people in the area soon, but for now, I focused on adjusting to the new surroundings.
+ I hoped to get to know people in the nearest city soon, but for now, I focused on adjusting to the new surroundings.
 Every day I found small pleasures in daily chores, such as tending the garden or browsing through old books in the attic.
 Unfortunately, this idyll didn't last long.

 The first days were fantastic.
 I moved in, unpacked my things, and started arranging the space according to my tastes.
 I didn't have many friends in the city yet, so I spent most of my time alone.
 I felt happy and calm.
 Unfortunately, this tranquility was quickly disrupted.